iqnite/spamoji/README.md

 - 🔢: Convert input to a number
 - ⌨️: Read input from the user
+- 💬: Print output to a new line in the console
-- 🗨️: Print output to the console
+- 💭: Print output to the console without creating a new line
 - ✅: A special value representing true
 - ❌: A special value representing false
 - 🫥: A special value representing null
 - ⚠️: A special value representing an error or undefined value
-- ↩️: A special character representing a newline for output

 ## Credits